-- sale price, or capitalized cost of the powersports vehicle from which the trade-in will be deducted. - Rule 12.
-Advertising the price of a powersports vehicle without including all costs to the purchaser at the time of delivery, except sales tax, finance charges, cost of any required emissions test, other governmental fees or taxes, and transportation costs, incurred after sale, to deliver the powersports vehicle to the purchaser at the purchaser's request. - Rule 13.
-Advertising any specific discount or rebate on new powersports vehicles without the manufacturer's suggested retail price conspicuously stated in the ad.
-When advertising rebates, incentives, or other offers, a dealer shall not combine such offers or give the impression that such offers are obtainable, when in fact they are not. - Rule 14.
-Advertising any qualifying statement or disclosure which is not clear, conspicuous, and readable, and which is not adjacent to the offer or terms it qualifies, and in less than eight-point type. - Rule 15.
-Advertising any contest that offers to prospective participants the opportunity to receive or compete for gifts or prizes without such advertisement containing the words "no purchase or payment of any kind is necessary to enter or win this contest" in bold-faced type and at least tenpoint type. - Rule 16.
-If any advertisement relates to a lease, the advertisement shall clearly and conspicuously disclose that the advertisement is for the lease of a powersports vehicle. - Rule 17.
+- Rule 4.
+Using a picture or photograph of a powersports vehicle in advertising when the picture or photograph is not the same make, year and equipment actually being offered for the price or terms advertised. - Rule 5.
+Advertising in such a manner which utilizes an asterisk or other reference symbols to contradict or materially change the meaning of any advertising statements. - Rule 6.
+A used powersports vehicle shall not be advertised in any manner that creates the impression that it is new.

+- Rule 17.
 Statements, such as "Everybody Financed," "No Credit Rejected," "We Finance Anyone," and other statements representing or implying that no prospective credit purchaser will be rejected because of his inability to qualify for credit, are prohibited, unless such statements are true. - Rule 18.
 The term, "advertisement," shall have the same meaning as set forth in § 44-20-102(1), C.R.S., and the term, "computer display," means any electronic device capable of presenting a commercial message. - Rule 19.
-Bait advertising, as defined in § 18-5-303, C.R.S., is not allowed. - (j) Knowingly purchasing, selling, or otherwise acquiring or disposing of a stolen powersports vehicle; - (k) Engaging in the business for which the dealer is licensed without at all times maintaining a principal place of business as required by this part 4 during reasonable business hours;
+Bait advertising, as defined in § 18-5-303, C.R.S., is not allowed. - (j) Knowingly purchasing, selling, or otherwise acquiring or disposing of a stolen powersports vehicle; - (k) Engage in the business for which the dealer is licensed without at all times maintaining a principal place of business as required by this Part 4 during reasonable business hours; except that the license of a powersports vehicle dealer or used powersports vehicle dealer is not subject to denial, suspension, or revocation for engaging in activities at locations away from the principal place of business as described in section 44-20-419(2)(b);